paper waste collection

 • Leaflets, brochures, and manuals

-• Paper packaging and cardboard inserts
+• Paper packaging and cardboard inserts, if accepted by the buyer

-Lower value or non-qualifying items
+Lower value or non-qualifying items:

 • Wet or food-stained paper

-• Paper towels and napkins
+• Paper towels, tissues, and napkins

 • Laminated or plastic-coated paper